An educational innovation project that provides a solution to the great challenges of education in Europe

-The project consists of evaluating a digital platform for the acquisition and certification of digital competences in secondary schools throughout Europe, offering participating schools the opportunity to live a unique educational experience by allowing students to train their digital competences everyday while advancing the course content.
+The project consists of evaluating a digital platform for the acquisition and certification of digital competences in primary and secondary schools throughout Europe, offering participating schools the opportunity to live a unique educational experience by allowing students to train their digital competences everyday while advancing the course content.

 Teachers will be supported throughout the process with the implementation of the following measures:

 All teachers who complete the pilot program will receive an official MOOC certificate issued by the CRISS project consortium.
 Students who complete the training and reach the required level of competence will receive the corresponding certification.